Haplogroup D-M55

 Haplogroup D-M55 (M64.1/Page44.1) also known as Haplogroup D1a2a is a Y-chromosome haplogroup.
 It is one of two branches of Haplogroup D1a.
 The other is D1a1, which is found with high frequency in Tibetans and other Tibeto-Burmese populations and geographical close groups.
 D is also distributed with low to medium frequency in Central Asia, East Asia, and Mainland Southeast Asia.

 Haplogroup D-M55 is found in about 33% of present-day Japanese males.
 It has been found in fourteen of a sample of sixteen or 87.5% of a sample of Ainu males in one study published in 2004 and in three of a sample of four or 75% of a sample of Ainu males in another study published in 2005 in which some individuals from the 2004 study may have been retested.
 It is currently the most common Y-DNA haplogroup in Japan if O1-F265 and O2-M122 (TMRCA approx. 30,000 ~ 35,000 ybp) are considered as separate haplogroups.
-It is considered that Haplogroup D-M55 was born in Japan 38,000-37,000 years before present.

-In 2017 it was confirmed that the Japanese branch of haplogroup D-M55 is distinct and isolated from other D-branches since more than 53,000 years ago.
-The split in D1a probably happened near the Tibetan Plateau.
+In 2017 it was confirmed that the Japanese branch of haplogroup D-M55 is distinct and isolated from other branches of haplogroup D since about 50,000 years ago.
+The split in D1a may have occurred near the Tibetan Plateau.

 History

 Among the subgroups of Haplogroup D, the ancestor of D-M55 went eastward to reach the Japanese archipelago.
-According to Michael F. Hammer of the University of Arizona, haplogroup D originated near the Tibetan Plateau and migrated into Japan were it eventually became D-M55.
-Mitsuru Sakitani said that Haplogroup D1 came from Tibet to northern Kyushu via the Altai Mountains and the Korean Peninsula more than, and Haplogroup D-M55 (D1a2a) was born in the Japanese archipelago.
+According to Michael F. Hammer of the University of Arizona, haplogroup D originated near the Tibetan Plateau and migrated into Japan where it eventually became D-M55.
+Mitsuru Sakitani said that Haplogroup D1 came from Tibet to northern Kyushu via the Altai Mountains and the Korean Peninsula more than 50,000 years ago, and Haplogroup D-M55 (D1a2a) was born in the Japanese archipelago.

 Recent studies suggest that D-M55 became dominant during the late Jōmon period, shortly before the arrival of the Yayoi, suggesting a population boom and bust.

 Frequency

-The average frequency in Japanese is about 33%.
-High frequencies are found in various places in Japan, especially in Hokkaidō, eastern Honshū, and Okinawa.
+The average frequency in Japanese is about 30%.
+High frequencies are found in various places in Japan, especially in Hokkaidō, eastern Honshū, southern Kyūshū, and Okinawa.